-- o a minimum of one-third of the total votes available to be voted by the combined shareholders must be cast on each resolution for it to be effective.
-Formal abstentions (or votes withheld) by a shareholder on a resolution will be counted as having been "cast" for this purpose. - Q: HOW WILL THE DIRECTORS OF EACH COMPANY BE ELECTED OR RE-ELECTED? - A: Resolutions relating to the election or re-election of directors are considered as a joint electorate action.
+- A: Resolutions relating to the election or reelection of directors are considered as a joint electorate action.
 No person may be a member of the board of directors of Carnival Corporation or Carnival plc without also being a member of the board of directors of the other company.
 There are 13 nominees for election or re-election to the board of directors of each company this year.
 Each nominee currently serves as a director of Carnival Corporation and Carnival plc and (other than Pier Luigi Foschi) was a director of one of the two companies prior to April 17, 2003 (the date we implemented the DLC structure).
-All directors are to be elected or re-elected to serve until the next annual meetings and until their successors are elected. - Q: WHAT VOTES ARE REQUIRED TO ELECT DIRECTORS OR APPROVE THE OTHER PROPOSALS? - A: Proposals 8 and 9 (which are Resolutions 21 and 22) are required to be approved by 75% of the combined votes cast at both meetings.
+All directors are to be elected or re-elected to serve until the next annual meetings and until their successors are elected. - Q: What votes are required to elect directors or approve the other proposals? - A: Proposal 9 (which is Resolution 21) is required to be approved by 75% of the combined votes cast at both meetings.

 Each of the other proposals, including the election of directors, requires the approval of a majority of the combined votes cast at both meetings.
-Abstentions (including votes withheld) and broker non-votes are not deemed votes cast for purposes of calculating the vote, but do count for the purpose of determining whether a quorum is present. - Q: GENERALLY, WHAT ACTIONS ARE CLASS RIGHTS ACTIONS?
+Abstentions (including votes withheld) and broker non-votes are not deemed votes cast for purposes of calculating the vote, but do count for the purpose of determining whether a quorum is present.